abey79/vpype/docs/install.rst

 .. highlight:: bash

 While macOS ships with a version of Python, this has been deprecated by Apple and may change in future version.
 Instead, you should install Python (3.9.1 or newer recommended, 3.6 minimum), either from `MacPorts <https://www.macports.org>`_ or from `Homebrew <https://brew.sh>`_.
+For macOS Big Sur, Python 3.9.1 or newer is required.

 Use the following commands for Homebrew::